Pygmy sperm whale: Human interaction

 They were not as heavily hunted as their larger counterpart Physeter macrocephalus, the sperm whale, which are typically 120,000 lb, thus preferred by whalers.
 The pygmy sperm whale is also rather inactive and slow rising when coming to the surface and as such do not bring much attention to themselves.
 However, they were easy targets, as they tended to swim slowly and lie motionless at the surface.

 Individuals have also been recorded killed in drift nets.
 Some stranded animals have been found with plastic bags in their stomachs, which may be a cause for concern.
 Whether these activities are causing long-term damage to the survival of the species is not known.

 Pygmy sperm whales do not do well in captivity.
 The longest recorded survival in captivity is 21 months, and most captive individuals die within one month, mostly due to dehydration or dietary problems.

-Pygmy sperm whales have been reported as being forced to change their diets and foraging behaviors due to anthropological factors such as deep-sea trawling and increased fishing for cephalopods off the coast of many Southeast Asian countries.
+Pygmy sperm whales have been reported as being forced to change their diets and foraging behaviors due to anthropic factors such as deep-sea trawling and increased fishing for cephalopods off the coast of many Southeast Asian countries.